Han Siong Kong: History

-He was born in Tianbao of Zhangzhou, in Fujian province of Qing Dynasty.
+He was born in Tianbao of Zhangzhou, in Fujian province of Qing dynasty.
 Han was from a long line of scholar-officials.
-His first attested ancestor is Han Zhaode, a general in the army of the warlord Tan Goan-kong (died 711), who pacified Fujian for the Tang Dynasty (618-907).
-Han Siong Kong's branch of the family is descended from Han Hong, who received the degree of Metropolitan Graduate in the Imperial examination of 1121, then received an appointment as Secretary in the Ministry of Inland Revenue during the Song Dynasty (960-1279).
+His first attested ancestor is Han Zhaode, a general in the army of the warlord Tan Goan-kong (died 711), who pacified Fujian for the Tang dynasty (618–907).
+Han Siong Kong's branch of the family is descended from Han Hong, who received the degree of Metropolitan Graduate in the Imperial examination of 1121, then received an appointment as Secretary in the Ministry of Inland Revenue during the Song dynasty (960–1279).

 Around 1700, Han Siong Kong left his native country for Lasem, a port on the north coast of Java island.
 By an unnamed woman of at least part-native ancestry, Han had five sons and four daughters.
-According to J. Hageman, Han's wife was the daughter of the regent of Rajegwesi (now part of Tegal regency).
+According to J. Hageman, Han's wife was the daughter of the regent of Rajegwesi (now part of Bojonegoro regency).
 Two of their sons, Ngabehi Soero Pernollo and Han Bwee Kong, Kapitein der Chinezen, would play a significant role in establishing and consolidating Dutch colonial rule in East Java.